-It is our mission to bring the Smart Works service to new areas of the UK, and we are currently accepting applications from entrepreneurial, inspiring, dynamic individuals who have the skill, passion and drive to bring our service to their home city.
+It is our mission to bring the Smart Works service to new areas of the UK, and we would like to hear from entrepreneurial, inspiring, dynamic individuals who have the skill, passion and drive to bring our service to their home city.

-In the last three years, we have taken our service from one centre in London to six centres across the UK, and are now helping women in Manchester, Edinburgh, Birmingham and Reading.
+In the last six years, we have taken our service from one centre in London to eight centres across the UK, and we are now helping women in London, Manchester, Edinburgh, Birmingham, Newcastle, Reading and Leeds.
 We are incredibly proud that in each location, over one in two of the women we help go on to get the job.

 But we know there is still more to do.
-We have identified a need in the North East, Yorkshire and the South West, particularly the cities of Newcastle, Leeds and Bristol.
+We have identified a need in the South West, Wales (Cardiff) and Northern Ireland.
 We particularly want to hear from you if you are based in or around one of those cities.

 - How would it work?

 - What kind of people are we looking for?

 - What would I get out of it?